matrix-construct/construct/doc/STYLE.md

 Overloads of `for_each()` may be encountered accepting closures that return `void` and others that return `bool`.
 The `bool` overloads use the *until protocol* as that matches the same logic in a `for(; bool;)` loop.

+#### nothrow is not noexcept

+Often a function is overloaded with an std::nothrow_t argument or our util::nothrow overload template.
+This means the function **will not throw a specific exception expected from the overload alternative** (or set of exceptions, etc).
+Any exception may still come out of that nothrow overload;
+technically including the specific exception if it came from somewhere else!

+When no exceptions whatsoever are expected, the `noexcept` keyword is used.